Back

 We’ve listed the core features you should incorporate into your app no matter its type.
 Choose them along with a killer feature — something that distinguishes you from your competitors.

-When mapping out their user-flow for your future design, think of every scenario of how users will navigate through the software.
-Stay away from useless flourishes and buttons, because they can mislead and frustrate users.
+When mapping out their user flow for your future design, think of every scenario of how users would navigate through the software.
+Stay away from useless flourishes and buttons because they can mislead and frustrate users.

 We recommend that you delegate this job to a professional designer.
 You can hire a freelancer, create an in-house team, or outsource it to an agency.
-A freelance designer may be cheaper but there is no guarantee that they will provide high quality.
-An in-house team can create good design, but it will cost extra — the company has to find and sort through candidates, onboard new employees, and manage staff.
+A freelance designer may be cheaper, but there is no guarantee they will provide high-quality design.
+An in-house team can create a good design, but it will cost extra — the company has to find and sort through candidates, onboard new employees, and manage staff.
 An outsourcing design company is a perfect choice in terms of price and quality.
-You can read more about hiring designers below:

 5. Develop an app and test it